Harvey is privately held, incorporated in the United States and headquartered in San Francisco. The company has no public stock listing.

 Board composition

 The composition of Harvey's full board has not been publicly disclosed.
-Given that Sequoia Capital has participated in six rounds and led or co-led at least three of them, a Sequoia representative almost certainly holds a board seat.
-Kleiner Perkins, as a two-round lead investor, likely also has board representation.
+Given that Sequoia Capital has backed most of Harvey's rounds and led or co-led several of them, a Sequoia representative almost certainly holds a board seat.
+Kleiner Perkins, which co-led two rounds, likely also has board representation.
 No board chair has been publicly identified.

 Ownership history and timeline